-The Best Times to Post on Instagram, Facebook, Twitter, LinkedIn, and Pinterest
+The Best Time to Post on Instagram, Facebook, Twitter, YouTube, and LinkedIn

-Social media is the life and blood of the marketing strategies for an organization, particularly for the small and medium sized businesses.
-An active social media profile that has relevant, informative and engaging posts goes a long way in keeping the business at the top of the minds of the audience.
+Social media is the life and blood of the marketing strategies for an organization, particularly for small and medium-sized businesses.
+An active social media profile with relevant, informative, and engaging posts goes a long way in keeping the business at the top of the minds of the audience.

 It is only recently that Instagram has grown to a billion active users with a median 1.6% engagement rate per post.
 To say the least, Instagram is definitely on the rise among the myriad social media platforms today.

-The 2019 Instagram algorithm prioritizes certain posts in a user’s feed for more authentic and personalized social experience as opposed to the reverse chronological order previously.
+The current Instagram algorithm prioritizes certain posts in a user’s feed for more authentic and personalized social experience as opposed to the reverse chronological order previously.
 Apart from the algorithm there are a bunch of new features that are changing the way Instagrammers are interacting with the platform.
-The features that have recently gained prominence include Stories and IGTV, which have encouraged the brands to create more video content of both, micro-length and long-form variations.
+At the moment Reels are all the craze on Instagram which has replaced the previously popular IGTV videos.
+Definitely the current low attention span of the audience prefers short video format with very few people actually taking the time to even read the caption.

 It is no secret that Instagram has quite a strong focus on retail and to leverage it in the best manner, the following stats can come in handy.

-1. The best times to post on Instagram – Wednesday at 11 am and Friday between 10–11 am
+- The best days to post on Instagram – Wednesday through Saturday

 What it really means?